-- Select the checkbox to have the system automatically create a new account for the user if their information is not found.
+- Select the Enable JIT Provisioning checkbox to have the system automatically create a new account for the user if their information is not found.

-- Upload the identity provider's metadata file that they shared with you.
+- If you select Point Identity Provider, upload the identity provider's metadata file that they shared with you.
 You have the option to enter the identity provider's metadata URL, but it is recommended to upload the metadata file.
 Only one of these metadata versions is persisted in the system.